mobomo/front-end-style-guide/css_and_sass.md

   * An easy way to do this is to use the [CSSComb](http://csscomb.com/) tool (there are plugins for most editors; just make sure it's not set to use 'alphabetical').
 * Put `@extends` declarations at the top of the property list (followed by an empty space)
 * Put `@include` declarations at the bottom of the property list (preceded - and followed - by an empty line).
 * Destroy all trailing whitespace.

+_An example that uses an @extend and an @include:_

     .complicated-rule {
       @extend %some-placeholder-rule;

       border: 1px solid #eaeaea;

       @include fancy-mixin;
     }